Showing posts with label Logan's Steakhouse. Show all posts

 There were gnomes everywhere; this one was working

-I don't remember the nursery rhyme characters.
+I don't remember the characters in the nursery rhyme.

 There was a little Girl